abraunegg/onedrive/README.md

 Note: after changing `skip_file`, you must perform a full synchronization by executing `onedrive --resync`

-### Selective sync :zap:
+### Selective sync
 Selective sync allows you to sync only specific files and directories.
 To enable selective sync create a file named `sync_list` in `~/.config/onedrive`.
-Each line of the file represents a path to a file or directory relative from your `sync_dir`.
+Each line of the file represents a relative path from your `sync_dir`.
+All files and directories not matching any line of the file will be skipped during all operations.
-Here is an example:
+Here is an example of `sync_list`:
 ```text
 Backup
 Documents/latest_report.docx